How To Clean A Dog Bed In 6 Simple Steps

 Step Five: Rinse

 This step is especially important because rinsing ensures no detergent comes in contact with your dog’s skin.
-If possible, rinse twice to really get all the chemicals out.
+If possible, rinse twice to get all the chemicals out.

 Step Six: Dry